After gaining for three consecutive trading weeks, the United Kingdom’s FTSE 100 Index pulled back in the week ending July 28.

-After regaining strength last week, China’s Shanghai Composite Index pulled back on Monday and started the week on a weaker note.
+After gaining for five consecutive trading weeks, China’s Shanghai Composite Index started the week ending July 28 on a stronger note.

 Flowserve’s disappointing 2Q17 earnings along with a decrease in third quarter guidance triggered a sell-off in the company on Friday.

 Align Technology recorded revenue of $356.5 million in 2Q17—growth of 32.3% from $269.4 million recorded in 2Q16.

 After losing momentum and trading with volatility on Thursday, the S&P 500 closed lower on July 28.
 Eight out of 11 major sectors closed negative on Friday.

 At 6:00 AM EST on July 31, the FTSE 100 Index was trading at 7,406.75—a fall of 0.52%.
 The iShares MSCI United Kingdom ETF (EWU) fell 0.12% on July 31.

 After gaining for six consecutive trading weeks, China’s Shanghai Composite Index started this week on a stronger note.

 The country’s fiscal stimulus has remained lower in the past few years.
 This lower fiscal stimulus also reduced productivity in the economy.

 Between December 2015 and July 2017, the Federal Reserve hiked its key interest rate four times.
 Each time, it implemented a hike of 25 basis points.

 According to Richard Bernstein, policy implementation and how it impacts market fundamentals matter to the bull market (QQQ) (IWM) more than the 2016 Presidential election.